marknorgren/tools/README.md

   * http://www.charlesproxy.com/latest-release/download.do
 * [f.lux](https://justgetflux.com/)

   Adapts color of your display to the time of day.
 This helps out when coding late into the evenings!
+They even have a link to some [research](https://justgetflux.com/research.html) if you are skeptical.

 ## Utilities
 * [iStat Menu Meters](http://bjango.com/mac/istatmenus/)